lilasaba/jpn_g2p/README.md

     Input number: 百二十三
     Arabic number: 123

-## Convert 'Words' or 'Numbers' objects to pronunciations
+## Convert 'Words' and 'Numbers' objects to pronunciations

 The following input format is supported: